szstonelee/redisoo/README.md

 The second action is a duplicated one, and it can not be avoided in Cache Aside pattern.

-The Cache Through pattern can solve the duplicated action problem.
+In peak time, the fan-out number could be hundreds or thousands depending on how many applications you have in a system.

-In peak time, the fan-out number may be hundreds or thousands depending on how many applications you have in a system.
+Redisoo can solve the duplicated action problem.

 ## Only one applicaton component for read/write to data store